 Standard and innovation applications - what to include

-- a completed Standard or Innovation online application
+- a completed Standard or Innovation online application, or a completed patent request form if filing by paper;

 - payment of the filing fee.